ccnmtl/compiled3/content/articles/wrap-up-2020.md

 type: "post"
 authors: ["ctldev"]
 tags: ["wrap-up","reviews"]
-lede: "Hindsight is 2020, and in this wrap-up, we look back and what we’ve learned and written in this extraordinary year."
+lede: "Hindsight is 2020, and in this wrap-up, we look back at what we’ve learned and written in this extraordinary year."
-shortlede: "Hindsight is 2020, and in this wrap-up, we look back and what we’ve learned and written in this extraordinary year."
+shortlede: "Hindsight is 2020, and in this wrap-up, we look back at what we’ve learned and written in this extraordinary year."
 poster: "poster-wrap-up-2020.jpg"
 thumbnail: "thumbnail-wrap-up-2020.jpg"